Nico-Rojas/nico-rojas/README.md

 ## <img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" alt="GitHub Logo" width="30"/> **About Me**

-I am a Ph.D. candidate in Economics and Education at Teachers College, Columbia University, and a 2023–24 Fellow of the National Academy of Education — one of the most competitive fellowships in the field of education policy.
+I am a Ph.D. candidate in Economics and Education at Teachers College, Columbia University, and a 2023–24 Fellow of the National Academy of Education—one of the most competitive fellowships in education policy.

-I’m an applied microeconomist, where my research focuses on teacher shortages, the evaluation of financial aid, and school accountability policies.
-I am also an experienced R and Stata user, and have taught quantitative methods in both the Quantitative Methods in the Social Sciences (QMSS) program and the School of International and Public Affairs (SIPA) at Columbia University.
+I am an applied microeconomist whose research focuses on teacher shortages, the evaluation of financial aid, and school accountability policies.
+I am also an experienced R and Stata user, and have served as a teaching assistant in R courses in both the Quantitative Methods in the Social Sciences (QMSS) program and the School of International and Public Affairs (SIPA) at Columbia University.

-- 🌱 I’m currently working on: Developing novel empirical tools to study teacher shortage policies.
+- 🌱 I’m currently working on developing novel empirical tools to study teacher shortage policies.
-- 🌱 Previously, I led the development of dashboards and statistical reports used to guide policy decisions, and worked on the design of the school accountability system in Chile.
+- 🌱 Previously, I led the development of dashboards and statistical reports to guide policy decisions, and contributed to the design of Chile’s school accountability system.
+- 🌱 I have over 8 years of experience working with national and state data across multiple fields.
-- 🧑‍🏫 I’m a T.A. of Data Analysis for Policy Research Using R for the second time.
+- 🧑‍🏫 I’m currently serving as a teaching assistant for Data Analysis for Policy Research Using R for the second time.
-- 🔗 Visit me on my website 🌐(https://nico-rojas.github.io/) or at [LinkedIn](https://www.linkedin.com/in/nicol%C3%A1s-rojas-souyet) to connect
+- 🔗 Visit me on my website 🌐(https://nico-rojas.github.io/) or connect with me on [LinkedIn](https://www.linkedin.com/in/nicol%C3%A1s-rojas-souyet)

 <!--
 -->